hartenthaler/hh_imprint/README.md

 * Switzerland: Art.
 3 des Bundesgesetzes gegen den unlauteren Wettbewerb (UWG)

 The webtrees admin can define the following data fields in the control panel for the responsible person
+* copyright notice in the footer
+* name of responsible person
 * name of genealogical club or organization
-* name of responsible person
 * address
 * phone and fax numbers
 * eMail address (with or without subject and body of eMail)